How can we get hold of the knowledge that's developing in grassroots environment groups right across Victoria, and share it easily and quickly?

-CLEA Lessons Year 2 is from a report to our funder NRCL on what CLEA learned about building capacity in the community environment sector:
+CLEA Lessons Year 2 reports to our funder NRCL what CLEA learned about building capacity in the community environment sector:

-"Capacity building around social knowledge is constrained by the old imaginary of Landcare as planting trees,) weak institutional support for social knowledge in natural resource management, and the isolation of social innovators in Landcare."
+"Capacity building around social knowledge is constrained by the old imaginary of Landcare as planting trees and by weak institutional support for social knowledge in natural resource management."

 "Community organisations report to funders what they are doing on-ground, but there’s a lot more to community action than this.... we need to find ways to document and communicate what groups are learning, what they are doing differently, and the impacts this is having.
 How do we support localised audio, video and image making to tell these stories, and get this out quickly to those hungry for this knowledge?"

-Learning like crazy: Prototypes and practices for social learning is a keynote address at the 2017 Landcare Conference in Nagoya, Japan.
-It shows how CLEA's peer-to-peer learning within the Landcare movement is a way to link local self reliance to global resilience:
+Learning like crazy: Prototypes and practices for social learning, keynote address at the 2017 Landcare Conference in Nagoya, Japan.
+CLEA's peer-to-peer learning is one way to link local self reliance to global resilience:

 "People join Landcare groups to hear what people just like them are doing and thinking, to talk about their own ideas and plans and get other peoples’ opinions.
 In Landcare in Australia, we’re good at facilitating landholders learning about land management - we are not so good at facilitating our own learning about how to organise in communities.
 We have failed our commitment to care for the land by not moving our social knowledge beyond the localities where it develops."